 Autonomic Nervous System

 The Autonomic Nervous System consists of parasympathetic and sympathetic fibers.
 The vagus, along with the pelvic splanchnic plexus, forms the main parasympathetic supply to the foregut, midgut and hindgut.
 It stimulates peristalsis and secretion of the glands in the gut, thereby assisting in the digestion of ingested food.
-The thoracic splanchnic nerves, along with the greater and the lesser, and a few fibers from the upper lumbar splanchnic nerves, form the sympathetic innervation which prevents digestion by diverting blood flow to the limbs and trunk for the “flight or fight response.”
+In the pelvis, it takes part in regulation of micturition, defecation and in the male, erection and ejaculation.
+The greater and lesser thoracic splanchnic nerves and a few fibers from the upper lumbar splanchnic nerves form the sympathetic innervation which inhibits digestion by diverting blood flow to the limbs and trunk for the “flight or fight response.”

-The parasympathetic nerve stimulation results in increased intestinal peristalsis with the opening of the valves, while sympathetic stimulation causes closure of the valves with inhibition of motility.
+Stimulation of the parasympathetic nerve results in increased intestinal peristalsis with the opening of the valves, while sympathetic stimulation causes closure of the valves with inhibition of motility.
 The sight, smell and taste of food stimulate the vagus.
 This effect can last for up to thirty minutes and leads to the direct stimulation of the chief cells in the stomach to secrete pepsinogen in anticipation of digesting proteins, and indirectly stimulates the gastric parietal cells to secrete hydrochloric acid.